The Plan is required to produce a yearly statement to describe how governance requirements have been met in relation to:

 - Additional ill health and death benefits for Plan members.

-Having taken advice from its investment advisers, the results of the Trustee’s assessment are as follows:
+The Trustee has taken advice from its investment advisers, who have analysed the Plan against their benchmark.
+The results of the Trustee’s assessment, on a scale from ‘very good’ to ‘poor’ are as follows:

 - Charges – Very good – Members bear the cost of administration charges but fees are reasonably competitive.
-The Trustee will look for opportunities to negotiate lower fees for members as part of the regular review process.
+The Trustee will continue to monitor fees following any changes implemented in the investment strategy and will look for opportunities to negotiate lower fees for members wherever possible.

 - Administration – Good – The administration services provided by Aviva are of a good standard.
 The Trustee is considering increasing its engagement with the administrator to improve performance relative to SLAs.